ziyoung/better-wilcom-docs/wilcom-docs/Management/custom_fonts/Edit_repackage_generated_letters.md

 | Letter name      | This should be the actual character – e.g. ‘L’.               |
 | Reference height | This needs to be the height of the sample letter – e.g. 10mm. |

-10Click OK.
+10. Click OK.
 The following warning will appear...

 ![WarningLetterExists.png](assets/WarningLetterExists.png)

-11Click Yes to proceed and enter a reference line as prompted.
+11. Click Yes to proceed and enter a reference line as prompted.

 ![custom_fonts00070.png](assets/custom_fonts00070.png)

-12Add any other modified letters to your converted TrueType font in the same way.
+12. Add any other modified letters to your converted TrueType font in the same way.

-13Test your updated font via Object Properties > Lettering.
+13. Test your updated font via Object Properties > Lettering.
 Note that changes are preserved and underlay automatically added to the repackaged characters.
 Test at different font heights.

 ![TestLatinFont.png](assets/TestLatinFont.png)